jduarter/throwable-error/README.md

 throw new WebSocketError('Unable to connect');

 throw new WebSocketError('Unable to connect', {
-  originalError: new Error('test')
+  originalError: new Error('test'),
 });

 throw new WebSocketJSONError('Unable to parse content');

-throw new WebSocketJSONError('Unable to parse content', { originalError: new Error('test') });

 throw new WebSocketJSONError('Unable to parse content', {
+  originalError: new Error('test'),
+});

+throw new WebSocketJSONError('Unable to parse content', {
   data: '1234errorjsoncontent',
-  originalError: new Error('test')
+  originalError: new Error('test'),
 });
 ```